Generational Whiplash: How to Lead When Gen Z Calls the Shots to Reshape the Workforce

 Dear Dr. Sylvia,

 I am the CEO of a company that has been in business for twenty-five years.
 Most importantly, I must understand Gen Z and how they reshape the workforce.
-For example, they ask different questions and will challenge if they dont agree.
+For example, they ask different types of questions and will challenge me if they don’t agree on something.
 In the past, there was greater compliance with what the boss expected.
-My capacity to accept change was easy for me until now.
-However, I feel helpless as I attempt to understand what drives the younger generation to reshape the workforce.
+My capacity to accept change has been easy for me until now.
+I feel helpless attempting to understand what drives this younger generation to reshape the workforce.

 Signed,